1404mri/morse-pic/README.md

 # morse500-v2

-## MathVista Dataset Idea Generator

-This project contains a script that loads the MathVista dataset from Hugging Face and generates prompts for Gemini 2.5 Pro to suggest ideas for making math problems more challenging.

 ### Files

 - `idea_generator.py`: Main script that loads the dataset and generates prompts
 - `requirements.txt`: Python dependencies (requires `datasets` library)
-- `test_idea_generator.py`: Unit tests for the script

 ### Installation